LakshmiSravyaVedantham/Skill_building/Amazon/README.md

-# Amazon ETL Docker Setup
+# Amazon ETL with Neon Database

-This project contains a containerized ETL pipeline for processing Amazon product data and storing it in PostgreSQL with Grafana visualization.
+This project contains a containerized ETL pipeline for processing Amazon product data and storing it in Neon Database (serverless PostgreSQL) with Grafana visualization.

 ## Prerequisites